ironkayman/RebisTheory/rebis_theory.md

 As for the design of the mask, one element we mentioned several times was the _red gem embedded into the mask_.
 Across cultures such symbolism is usually referred to the _Third Eye or a connection to otherworldly forces_.
 In case of Lord Vanaduke, we would argue that the mask is manifestation of the curse and is the face of the deity by the reasoning that Almirian Armor remains similar to Spiral Order in its medieval designs, and presence of unconventional elements is rare.

-The only close case of similar themes are the [Grim Mask](https://wiki.spiralknights.com/Oni_Helm), [Grim Mask](https://wiki.spiralknights.com/Grim_Mask) and [Diablo Helm](https://wiki.spiralknights.com/Diablo_Helm), but all of them preserve general Spiral Order designs.
-This may be potentially affirmed by the design of the spike-like jaw, as in cases of [Authentic Phantom Mask](https://wiki.spiralknights.com/Authentic_Phantom_Mask) [Grim Mask](https://wiki.spiralknights.com/Grim_Mask) and [Fiend Mask](https://wiki.spiralknights.com/Fiend_Mask) all of them referencing a skull.
+The only close case of similar themes are the [Grim Mask](https://wiki.spiralknights.com/Oni_Helm) and [Diablo Helm](https://wiki.spiralknights.com/Diablo_Helm), both of them preserve general Spiral Order designs.
+This may be potentially affirmed by the design of the _spike-like jaw_, as in cases of [Authentic Phantom Mask](https://wiki.spiralknights.com/Authentic_Phantom_Mask) [Grim Mask](https://wiki.spiralknights.com/Grim_Mask) and [Fiend Mask](https://wiki.spiralknights.com/Fiend_Mask) all of them referencing a skull with a greater accent of the undeath and Underworld, __as if this symbolism is characteristic of Underworld as the [evil or curse eye](#evil-eye)__.

 While this may serve as a closure for Almire, Legion of Ur, which we suggested to be the fiendish army led by Lord Vanaduke, remains unsolved despite potential reasons for their transformation being vaguely defined.
 We had proposed them being formed before kingdom of Almire, as former Isorian Wardens.
 They would outlast Almire and it is how they became sealed we must discuss next.

 #### War of Heavenly Kingdom and Underworld

-After assisting Lord Vanaduke trojans returned into the Underworld.
+After assisting Lord Vanaduke, a fiendish army, which we believe is the Legion of Ur, returned into the Underworld.

 Heavenly kingdom up to that moment was not affected by Vanaduke's crusade.
 But, based on the following items we have evidence of a past conflict between Valkyries and Underworld:

-- `Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)), - Gunslingers, which we wll discuss soon, have descended into the Underworld, and saw it.
+- `Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)), - Gunslingers, which we wll discuss soon, have descended into the Underworld.

-    They have advanced technology and magic to allow creation of the handgun, as well as they knew of draconic designs, here referred as griffins based on the name and design of dragons on the barrel.
-Griffin in the name may be referring to the apparition of griffin during charge fire of the handgun.
+    We suggested that they have advanced technology and magic to allow creation of such handgun, as well as they knew of draconic designs, although here referred as griffins, based on the name and design of dragons on handgun's barrel.
+The griffin in question may be referring to the apparition of a griffin during handgun's charge.
 - `A holy sword created in another time to arm knights who fought against the legions of the Underworld` ([Avenger](https://wiki.spiralknights.com/Avenger)) and the [Divine Avenger](https://wiki.spiralknights.com/Divine_avenger): `An upgraded Avenger formed from the purest sun steel.
 There are few foes remaining in this world that are worthy enough to be defeated by such a fine blade, and there are still fewer heroes worthy of wielding it`.

     Those have similar designs to the [Heavenly Guardian Armor](https://wiki.spiralknights.com/Heavenly_Guardian_Armor), which does look like one belonging to knights if judged by, for example, [Heavenly Guardian Helm](https://wiki.spiralknights.com/Heavenly_Guardian_Helm).

-Of course, handgun and sword may belong to a different eras, as they don't seem to thematically connect at any point, apart from the fact _both had seen and been to the Underworld_.
+Of course, handgun and sword may belong to a different eras, as they don't seem to thematically connect at any point, apart from the fact __both were wielded by owners who ahd seen and been to the Underworld__.

 ##### Owlites and Valkyries of Heavenly Kingdom